Finndersen/LEDuino/README.md

 ## Requirements

  - Ardunio-compatible micocontroller.
-At least 32kB of RAM, 128kB Flash and decent CPU is recommended depending on the complexity of your project.
+Bare minimum of 8kB of RAM and 32kB Flash for a basic linear pattern mapping configuration.
+At least 16kB RAM, 64kB Flash and decent CPU is required for spatial pattern mapping or multiple concurrent patterns, depending on the complexity of your project.
 A [Teensy 3.1+](https://www.pjrc.com/teensy/index.html) works great (can comfortably run complex pattern configurations at 100+ FPS)
  - [FastLED](http://fastled.io/) Library
  - Individually addressable LED strip compatible with FastLED (e.g. Neopixel, WS2801, WS2811, WS2812B, LPD8806, TM1809, and [more](https://github.com/FastLED/FastLED/wiki/Chipset-reference))